-AP College Board test is mandatory.
+AP College Board test and attendance requirements apply

 The course is designed to be the equivalent of a first-year college physics course for students majoring in either engineering or a science discipline.
 Student will attain a depth of understanding and competence in solving increasingly complex Newtonian mechanic problems.